GaffariCelik/Vol2SegGAN/README.md

 # Vol2SegGAN
-A new 3D MRI segmentation method based on Generative Adversarial Network and Atrous Convolution
+A new 3D MRI segmentation method based on Generative Adversarial Network and Atrous Convolution.